Uses and Properties

 - Recycling or reuse of some raw materials.
 For instance, the sulphuric acid commonly used in the ACH Process for MMA manufacturing can be recycled (regenerated) and re-used in the same process.
-Alternately, this used sulphuric acid can be transformed into ammonium sulphate, a valuable fertiliser, so that the same sulphuric acid molecule served to the manufacture of two products.
+Alternately, this used sulphuric acid can be transformed into ammonium sulphate, a valuable fertilizer, so that the same sulphuric acid molecule served to the manufacture of two products;

 - When heated in appropriate conditions, PMMA splits back into its starting monomer, MMA.
 This back-cracking is used industrially to recycle PMMA and to produce some MMA which can be used again.

 - Long lasting stability : The outstanding chemical stability very often ensures a service time beyond 10 or even 20 years.
 Compared to other chemicals, the respective footprint over the life time is obviously much lower.
 There are numerous examples such as PMMA glazing for e.g. greenhouses, garden deck roofs;. rear lights in cars;, methacrylate based architectural coatings).
 These properties allow methacrylates to make up the major part of the finished goods part.